opencodenitr/hephaestus/README.md

 This repository will contain small automation/crazy/fun projects made using Python Programming Language.
 At present, the projects contained in this repository are:
   1. [Star Wars Lite](https://github.com/opencodenitr/hephaestus/tree/main/Star%20Wars%20Lite)
   2. [Grumpy](https://github.com/007vedant/hephaestus/tree/main/Grumpy)

+This repository is primarily maintained by [@007vedant](https://github.com/007vedant) and [@opencodenitr](https://github.com/opencodenitr) org.

 ## Getting Started

-To setup the project locally the steps below.
+To make the contributions to the projects find the steps below.

 ### Prerequisites